openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 Each application example should comprise of the following:
 - K8s YAML file(s) for starting the application and its associated components.
 The volumes should point to OpenEBS Storage Class.
 If the existing storage-classes don't suit the need, create a new storage class in: [openebs-storageclasses.yaml](../k8s/openebs-storageclasses.yaml)
 - K8s YAML files for starting a client that access the application.
-This is optional, in case the application itself provides a mechanism like in Jupyter, Wordpress etc. When demonstrating database like applications such as Cassandra, Redis, and so on, it is recommended to have a mechanism to test that the application is launched.
+This is optional, in case the application itself provides a mechanism like in Jupyter, Wordpress etc. When demonstrating database-like applications such as Cassandra, Redis, and so on, it is recommended to have a mechanism to test that the application is launched.
 - Instruction Guide, that will help launch and verify the application.

 At a very high level, the process to contribute and improve is pretty simple: